 Happy Halloween!
 As new blade server content is lacking in the market, I thought I would wrap up this month with an updated list of blade server resources for Cisco, Dell, HPE and Lenovo blade servers.

 In the past, a Graphics Processing Unit (GPU) was equated to a workload that was designing something, like building automobiles.
-However, over the past two or three years, organizations have realized that GPUs have more value than utilization in Artificial Intelligence (AI) or Machine Learning (ML).
-In fact, a large majority of GPU adoption revolves around utilization of GPUs with Virtual Desktop Infrastructure (VDI).
-Organizations have realized that VDI running Windows 10 can benefit from GPUs, so GPUs are now becoming a requirement for VDI.
-As we look at a “modular infrastructure” (aka blade server) environment, having multiple servers within a small footprint is ideal for VDI.
-Therefore, in today’s blog post, I’m going to review what each blade server vendor offers for GPU options.
+However, over the past few years, organizations have realized that GPUs have more value than utilization in Artificial Intelligence (AI) or Machine Learning (ML).
+In fact, a large majority of recent GPU adoption revolved around utilization of GPUs with Virtual Desktop Infrastructure (VDI).
+As we look at a “modular infrastructure” (aka blade server) environments, having multiple servers within a small footprint is ideal for VDI.
+In today’s blog post, I’m going to review what each blade server vendor offers for GPU options.
 Continue reading

+(Updated 4.8.2021) Intel released the embargo on April 6, 2021 lifting the covers to the 3rd Generation Xeon Scalable Processor.
+As expected, blade server vendors are starting to release details of their offerings based on this new CPU announcement.
 Below is an updated chart to help guide you to the best blade server for your project.
 This version includes Intel DC Persistent Memory (Optane).